IosifCas/FrontendMentor1/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size *still working on that*

 ### Screenshot